top of page

 Lloren bared that a leachate treatment facility is in place since July this year; however, it remains non-operational due to delays in securing a three-phase power line from Misamis Oriental Rural Electric Service Cooperative (MORESCO).

-They also cannot apply the soil cover that is supposed to trap the stench emanating from the landfill, so they suggested that the contractor, Jomara Construckt Corporation, cover the area with a tarp when it rains, Lloren shared.
+They also cannot apply the soil cover that is supposed to trap the stench emanating from the landfill, so they suggested that the contractor, Jomara Konstruckt Corporation, cover the area with a tarp when it rains, Lloren shared.

 Regional Director Reynaldo S. Digamo of Department of Environment and Natural Resources – 10, who graced the meeting, said that medical waste was found mixed with residual trash during an inspection personally undertaken by their office.
 “This suggest a lack of control in managing the types of waste being thrown in the landfill,” he opined.